GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-05-18 14:30:33 IST
+This content is dynamically generated in Indian Time (IST): 2026-05-18 18:11:46 IST

 Current Weather in Coimbatore:
-Temperature: 32.88 °C
+Temperature: 28.88 °C
-Condition: scattered clouds
+Condition: haze